 9mm is a completely different story.
 9mm Luger or Parabellum was designed from the beginning as a combat cartridge.
 Parabellum is Latin for prepare or prepared for war.

 The 9mm is currently the standard round of NATO and the United States military.

 A 9mm round is much larger and much more powerful than a 22 lr round.
 It can and does penetrate 12 inches of ballistic gel with ease and is capable of dealing damage to vital organs.
-At the same time the 9mm is still and easy shooting and accurate round.
+At the same time, the 9mm is still an easy shooting and accurate round.